proxy-di/proxydi/README.md

     play() {
         const line = this.role.greet();
-        // Here actor asks director how to perform the line return this.director.direct(line);
+        // Here, the actor asks the director how to perform the line. return this.director.direct(line);
     }